Achievable logoAchievable logo

 • the peripheral nervous system, which encompasses all nerves and ganglia.

-• When we choose to move a limb or respond to an external cue, the CNS relays signals through efferent neurons to the relevant muscles.
+• When you decide to move a limb or respond to an external cue, the CNS sends signals through efferent neurons to the relevant muscles.

-• Conversely, if your hand senses heat from a stove, afferent neurons carry that sensory information back to the CNS, which interprets it as warmth or potential pain.
+• If your hand senses heat from a stove, afferent neurons carry that sensory information back to the CNS, which interprets it as warmth or potential pain.

 Afferent and efferent neuron pathways in the nervous system